ChrisMarinos/FSharpKoans/README.markdown

 ### Getting Started

-The F# Koans are currently target Visual Studio 2010.
-The koans should also work with Visual Studio 2008, comand line Mono, and monodevelop.
+The F# Koans currently target Visual Studio 2010.
+The koans should also work with Visual Studio 2008, Visual Studio 11, comand line Mono, and monodevelop.
 Instructions for those configurations are still //TODO for the time being.

 *NOTE: nuget (http://nuget.codeplex.com/) is required to properly resolve dependencies.*

 ### Running the Koans

-After installing the Powerpack (http://fsharppowerpack.codeplex.com/), open the Visual Studio project, right click on the "FSharpKoans" project in the solution explorer and select "Set as StartUp Project".
+1. Open the Visual Studio project, right click on the "FSharpKoans" project in the solution explorer and select "Set as StartUp Project".

-You'll want to turn off User-unhandled Exceptions.
+2. Turn off User-unhandled Exceptions.
 Go to Debug|Exceptions and uncheck the User-unhandled box from the Common Language Runtime Exceptions item.

 You can now run the Koans by selecting Debug|Start Debugging (defaults to f5).